Richzendy/jekyll-boilerplate/README.md

 Is a clean theme to start any project with Jekyll, based on best practices and thinking of optimization and better times of load.

+## Specific Version ##

+This a version of the main theme ( master branch ) but whit multilanguage support provided by [jekyll-multiple-languages](http://jekyll-langs.liaohuqiu.net/) plugin, please see the plugin page to specific documentation.

 ## Install ##

 You need to have jekyll and npm packages installed.